 Some bloggers are also concerned that services like FriendFeed could take away page views from their sites since users can simply post comments directly on FriendFeed's interface instead of going over to the actual blog.
 And others don't think the hype for FriendFeed's service is totally justified, especially since there are several other social networking aggregators out there that can bring together people's disparate online communities in similar fashion.
 It's simply a matter of choosing which service fits your needs and works the best.

-For more information about social networking and other related topics, follow that links on the next page.
+For more information about social networking and other related topics, follow that links below.